coconutpalm/righttypes/README.md

 # RightTypes

-In RightTypes, a type constructor is a function that behaves like identity unless it fails.
+In RightTypes, a type constructor is a function that behaves like identity for valid input.

 By expressing types this way, type constructor functions provide machine and human-readable documentation and don't pollute the rest of your code.